fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 The `Msg` is like an event, the `Model` is like a state, and each branch of the case expression is a transition from the current state to the next state.
-A major difference between this `update` function and a finite state machine is that `update` can produce an infinite number of states.
+A major difference between this `update` function and a finite state machine is that `update` produces an infinite number of states.
 Without upper and lower bounds, `update` can return any member of the infinitely large set of integers.